ahmz1833-sut/FOP_Project/README.md

     ```
     Use command above to init the neogit repository with default branch `master` in your current working directory.

+* ### Branches
+	To switch to a different branch, you can use the `neogit checkout` command.
+This command allows you to switch to a different branch.
+	To list all available branches in a Neogit repository, you can use the `neogit branch` command.
+This command will display a list of all branches in the repository, along with their current status (e.g. whether they are ahead or behind the current branch).

+* ### Commit Logs
+  * Show commit logs  (`neogit log`)

+  Log command has useful find tools for filtering commits, you can see this options by `neogit log --help`

 * ### Help and Syntax of commands
 	You can use `--help` after each command to see  its help message.
 For example: `neogit status --help`.
-	* ### Switching Between Branches
-        To list all available branches you can run:

 ## Author